raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 after the additional records section, it would not be included in the signature calculation.
-If use of signatures with Session Signaling messages becomes necessary in the future, an explicit Session Signaling modifier TLV needs to be defined to perform this function.
+If use of signatures with Session Signaling messages becomes necessary in the future, an explicit Session Signaling Modifier TLV needs to be defined to perform this function.

 Note however that, while Session Signaling *messages* cannot include EDNS(0) or TSIG records, a Session Signaling *session* is typically used to carry